ipfs/js-ipfs-repo-migrations/README.md

 ## Background

-As JS-IPFS evolves and new technologies, algorithms and data structures are being incorporated it is necessary to enable users easy transition between versions.
-Different versions of JS-IPFS may expect different structure or content of the IPFS repo (see: [IPFS repo spec](https://github.com/ipfs/specs/tree/master/repo), [JS implementation](https://github.com/ipfs/js-ipfs-repo) ).
+As js-ipfs evolves and new technologies, algorithms and data structures are incorporated it is necessary to enable users to transition between versions.
+Different versions of js-ipfs may expect a different IPFS repo structure or content (see: [IPFS repo spec](https://github.com/ipfs/specs/tree/master/repo), [JS implementation](https://github.com/ipfs/js-ipfs-repo) ).
-For that reason IPFS repo is versioned and this package provides framework to create migrations which transits one version of IPFS repo into next/previous one.
+So the IPFS repo is versioned, and this package provides a framework to create migrations to transition from one version of IPFS repo to the next/previous version.

-This framework provides:
+This framework:
  * Handles locking/unlocking of repository
  * Defines migrations API
- * Executes and reports migrations in both direction: forward and backward
+ * Executes and reports migrations in both directions: forward and backward
  * Simplifies creation of new migrations

 ## Install